 Our Statistics Reviewed

 We have a small number of female colleagues working within our operational roles as Drivers and Site Operatives.
-We have a large number of Drivers, 2 of whom are female, 1 Transport Manager and 7 within site operations (administration and operational), an uplift of 1 from the previous year.
+We have a large number of Drivers, 1 of whom is female, 1 Transport Manager and 8 within site operations (administration and operational), an uplift of 1 from the previous year.

-Our driver roles are paid at a competitive rate, and this therefore impacts on the median pay gap.
+Our driver roles are competitive, and this therefore impacts on the median pay gap.
 Many of the remaining female colleagues work within junior administration roles and mid-range management.
 Within the senior leadership team 44% of the overall team are female, within department head roles.

 Over 58% of our drivers are Trampers (drivers), meaning they work away from home for the week, working, living and sleeping in their vehicles.
 We recognise that this is a less attractive proposition for female drivers when considering potential safety concerns, transportation infrastructure and taking into account that females often have caring responsibilities.